-Happy is it for them and their masters when even this selfish bond of union exists between them !
+Happy is it for them and their masters when even this selfish bond of union exists between them!
 But in Canada the state of things in this respect is wholly reversed.
 The serving class, comparatively speaking, is small, and admits of little competition.
 Servants that understand the work of the country are not easily procured, and such always can command the highest wages.
 The possession of a good servant is such an addition to comfort, that they are persons of no small consequence, for the dread of starving no longer frightens them into servile obedience.
 They can live without you, and they well know that you cannot do without them.
-If you attempt to practise upon them that common vice of English mistresses, to scold them for any slight omission or offence, you rouse into active operation all their new-found spirit of freedom and opposition.
+If you attempt to practise upon them that common vice of English mistresses, to scold them for any slight omission or offence, you rouse into active operation all their newfound spirit of freedom and opposition.
 They turn upon you with a torrent of abuse; they demand their wages, and declare their intention of quitting you instantly.
 The more inconvenient the time for you, the more bitter become their insulting remarks.
-They tell you, with a high hand, that "they are as good as you; that they can get twenty better places by the morrow, and that they don't care a snap for your anger."
+They tell you, with a high hand, that 'they are as good as you; that they can get twenty better places by the morrow, and that they don't care a snap for your anger.'
 And away they bounce, leaving you to finish a large wash, or a heavy job of ironing, in the best way you can.

 When we look upon such conduct as the reaction arising out of their former state, we cannot so much blame them, and are obliged to own that it is the natural result of a sudden emancipation from former restraint.
 With all their insolent airs of independence, I must confess that I prefer the Canadian to the European servant.
 If they turn out good and faithful, it springs more from real respect and affection, and you possess in your domestic a valuable assistant and friend; but this will never be the case with a servant brought out with you from the old country, for the reasons before assigned.
 The happy independence enjoyed in this highly-favoured land is nowhere better illustrated than in the fact that no domestic can be treated with cruelty or insolence by an unbenevolent or arrogant master.

-Forty years has made as great a difference in the state of society in Canada as it has in its commercial and political importance.
+Seventeen years has made as great a difference in the state of society in Canada as it has in its commercial and political importance.
 When we came to the Canadas, society was composed of elements which did not always amalgamate in the best possible manner.
+We were reckoned no addition to the society of C---.
+Authors and literary people they held in supreme detestation; and I was told by a lady, the very first time I appeared in company, that 'she heard that I wrote books, but she could tell me that they did not want a Mrs. Trollope in Canada.'
+I had not then read Mrs. Trollope's work on America, or I should have comprehended at once the cause of her indignation; for she was just such a person as would have drawn forth the keen satire of that far-seeing observer of the absurdities of our nature, whose witty exposure of American affectation has done more towards producing a reform in that respect, than would have resulted from a thousand grave animadversions soberly written.